rook/rook/Documentation/Upgrade/rook-upgrade.md

 cd rook/deploy/examples
 ```

-If you have deployed the Rook Operator or the Ceph cluster into a different namespace than
+If the Rook Operator or CephCluster are deployed into a different namespace than
 `rook-ceph`, see the [Update common resources and CRDs](#1-update-common-resources-and-crds)
 section for instructions on how to change the default namespaces in `common.yaml`.

-Then apply the latest changes from v1.12 and update the Rook Operator image.
+Then, apply the latest changes from v1.12, and update the Rook Operator image.

 ```console
 kubectl apply -f common.yaml -f crds.yaml